-- A Type-Label of Bundesdruckerei, that is in fact a seal, - Six seals on the terminal (4 on the bottom and 2 on the top of the terminal), - The security characteristics of the box used for shipment. - The version of the casing is "0" coded by the 7th character of the S/N, the "0" after "V-AETx", see [10, chap.
-2.5.4].
+- A Type-Label of Bundesdruckerei that is in fact a seal. - Six seals on the terminal (4 on the bottom and 2 on the top of the terminal). - The security characteristics of the box used for shipment. - The version of the casing is "0" coded by the 7th character of the P/N, the "0" after "V-AETD", see [10, 2.5.4].

-The version of the software and casing can be verified.
-This enables the authorized users, Operator, and Administrator to identify the TOE by its version number.
+The version of the software and casing can be verified, this enables the authorized users, operator, and administrator to identify the TOE by its version number.